 Terminology: The terms to know when talking about tequila

 Añejo: Tequila that has been aged for at least a year, usually in ex-bourbon casks.
-These are best enjoyed on the rocks to draw out all of the unique flavours from the bottle.
+These are best enjoyed on the rocks to draw out all of the unique flavors from the bottle.

 Blanco/Silver: Unaged tequila, which is usually bottled immediately after a second distillation.
 A tequila is considered Blanco as long as it’s bottled within 60 days of the second distillation.
 This is the most common variation of tequila and is often used in cocktails.

-Gold/Oro: Mixto tequilas that have added colourings.
-These tequilas come at a lower price point and the adding of artificial colourings is done to simulate the colour created from aged tequila.
+Gold/Oro: Mixto tequilas that have added colorings.
+These tequilas come at a lower price point, and the addition of artificial colorings is done to simulate the color created from aged tequila.